-Your student and your family might be sitting on an unprecedented amount of free time right now.
-Have your soon-to-be grad compile a small list of things they’re hoping to receive for graduation and share the list with extended family and friends who are looking for gift ideas.
+Suggest your soon-to-be grad compile a list of things they’re hoping to receive for graduation and share the list with extended family and friends who are looking for gift ideas.
 It's nice to give people plenty of time to come up with a gift that will feel meaningful.

 Ask family and friends to ship gifts to you rather than to your student (and give you a hint as to what's inside so you can create appropriate clues).
 Hide things around the house with a trail of notes that require some ingenuity to puzzle out.
 This is a quarantine-friendly way to create a festive mood.

 Make sure someone (you?) gives your student monogrammed stationery or note cards for thank-you notes.

 What did your student love to do when they were little?
 Build pillow and blanket forts?
 Play certain board or video games?
 Were they into LEGOs, stuffed animals, arts and crafts?
 Maybe they loved family camping trips, or liked to put on plays and skits.
 It could be a show or movie you used to watch together, or a favorite family meal.

 Take this opportunity to revisit some of the wonderful memories you've shared over the years.
 Set up a tent in the backyard and recreate the fun you used to have toasting marshmallows and playing card games by flashlight.
 Indulge in some make believe.
 Toss a ball or Frisbee, or play croquet or badminton.
 Watch some home videos, go through family photo albums, reminisce.

 There’s nothing like a healthy dose of nostalgia to boost spirits, especially as your student prepares to venture out into new experiences.